maxime-michel/ttg/index.md

 ---

 Using your computer, tablet or smartphone's microphone, this online tuner works like a regular electronic tuner.
-To get started, just click on the bottom left banner, and then grant the browser access to the microphone (see <a href="https://www.youtube.com/watch?v=QR9re874Sik" target="_blank">tutorial</a>).
+To get started, simply click on the bottom left banner, and then grant the browser access to the microphone (see <a href="https://www.youtube.com/watch?v=QR9re874Sik" target="_blank">tutorial</a>).